mediadrop/mediadrop/doc/dev/api.rst

 configurable in MediaDrop's *Admin -> Settings -> Data API* page.

-.. automodule:: mediacore.controllers.api.media
+.. automodule:: mediadrop.controllers.api.media

 Querying Media Items
 --------------------

 MediaDrop provides a
-:meth:`get <mediacore.controllers.api.media.MediaController.get>`
+:meth:`get <mediadrop.controllers.api.media.MediaController.get>`
 method for returning information about an individual media item (given an *id* or *slug*) and an
-:meth:`index <mediacore.controllers.api.media.MediaController.index>`
+:meth:`index <mediadrop.controllers.api.media.MediaController.index>`
 method for returning information on a list of  media items that match specified criteria.

-Both of these methods make use of the **media_info** dicts provided by the private :meth:`_info <mediacore.controllers.api.media.MediaController._info>` method.
+Both of these methods make use of the **media_info** dicts provided by the private :meth:`_info <mediadrop.controllers.api.media.MediaController._info>` method.

 .. automethod:: MediaController._info